A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks

 \subsection{Utility Value and Imperfect Monitoring}

-Imperfect monitoring can also have negative effect on utility values and subsequently on reliability of collected data from an IoT system as much as attack magnitude.
-Fig.~\ref{different_pd} shows the effect of imperfect monitoring for an optimistic system over time while the attack magnitude remains the same, $P_{a}=0.1$.
-We observe that by an increase in $P_{detect}$, the aggregate data become more reliable with a linear trend.
+Imperfect monitoring can have a negative effect on utility values and subsequently on reliability of aggregate data as much as the attack magnitude.
+Figure~\ref{different_pd} shows the impact of imperfect monitoring on an optimistic system when the attack magnitude remains the same ($P_{attack}=0.1$) and $P_{detect}$ increases over time.
+We observe that by an increase in $P_{detect}$, the aggregate data becomes more reliable with a linear trend.